Nideme/data_generator/README.md

 ## Overview

-This project provides a sophisticated script utilizing the LangChain framework to parse, understand, and enrich e-commerce product data from various formats (CSV, XLSX, XML) and output the enriched data in a structured JSON format.
+This project provides a  script utilizing the LangChain framework to parse, understand, and enrich e-commerce product data from various formats (CSV, XLSX, XML) and output the enriched data in a structured JSON format.
 The goal is to facilitate the creation of a well-organized, structured database suitable for e-commerce systems.

 ## Features